 Abundant graptolites can be found at Druidston Haven.
-The site, like much of the Pembrokeshire Coast, the site is a site of special scientific interest (SSSI), which means that although loose pebbles and smaller rocks may be investigated and collected, large boulders and the cliffs must not be defaced.
+Like much of the Pembrokeshire Coast, the site is a site of special scientific interest (SSSI), which means that, although loose pebbles and smaller rocks may be investigated and collected, large boulders and the cliffs must not be damaged.

 ♦ When the beach is reached, look around for blocks of shale.
-These can be found at the end of the path to the beach and in coves a hundred meters or so to the north and the south.
+These can be found at the end of the path to the beach and in coves a few hundred meters to the north and the south.

 ♦ Ref: 51.81064°N, 5.10208°W

-FIND FREQUENCY: ♦♦♦♦♦ – Once the right type of shale cobbles are located and split, graptolites should prove to be plentiful.
+FIND FREQUENCY: ♦♦♦♦♦ – Once the right shale cobbles are located and split, graptolites should prove to be plentiful.

-TYPE: – The cliffs at this location are mainly composed of shale.
-This is packed with graptolites.
-The cliffs themselves must not be damaged but there are plenty of rolled shale blocks in-amongst the shingle that can be split in search of graptolites.
+TYPE: – The cliffs at this location are mainly composed of shale, which is packed with graptolites.
+The cliffs themselves must not be damaged, but there are plenty of rolled shale blocks in the shingle, which can be split in search of graptolites.

-Although many specimens are found, as you would expect, on the bedding planes of the shale, many also appear to dissect the bedding planes and are very hard reveal in any semblance of completeness.
-This can be quite frustrating.
-Presumably this hindrance is caused by the extensive deformation of the rock layers in this area.
+Although many specimens are found on the bedding planes of the shale, many also appear to dissect the bedding planes and these break as the rock is split.
+This can be quite frustrating, but it is presumably caused by the extensive deformation of the rock layers in this area.

-There are carboniferous sandstone blocks to investigate as well as the shale.
+There are Carboniferous sandstone blocks to investigate as well as the shale.
 These contain poorly preserved plant fossils.
 Investigate any of the smaller blocks of shale that are found within the small bays at this location.
-Please don’t attack the cliffs or the larger blocks of rock.
+Again, do not damage or hammer the cliffs or the larger blocks of rock.
 There are also large blocks of sandstone to be found to the north of the bay, but these should not be hammered either.

 Common sense will suffice at this location.
-Watch the tide to make sure that you are not cut off in one of the small coves and don’t stand too near to the cliff face.
+However, watch the tide to make sure that you are not cut off in one of the small coves and do not stand too near the cliff face.

 Most fossils at Druidston Haven can be collected from the foreshore within the loose shale, so specialist tools are not required and hammering the cliff is not allowed.
 However, a geological hammer, safety glasses and chisels for splitting loose rocks may be useful.

 This site is an SSSI.
 This Special Site of Scientific Interest, means you can visit the site, but hammering the bedrock is not permitted.